This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 - Are on a budget

 Beware of Australians!
 Seems that all Australians go on a Contiki tour at one point in their lives.
-Just kidding after doing so many of these tours some of the most fun people I’ve met are from Australia and frankly, they do make the coolest travel buddies.
+Just kidding…some of the most fun people are from Australia, and frankly, they do make the coolest travel mates.

 Most Popular Contiki Tours:

-If you’re looking for an unforgettable experience on your next trip and have the time of your life, then consider Thailand!
+If you’re looking for an unforgettable experience on your next trip and having the time of your life, then consider Thailand!
 I couldn’t believe how much fun I had during the New Year’s celebration.
-There’s nothing like reigning in the new year and rocking out on the beach during a ‘full moon party’.
+There’s nothing like reigning in the new year and rocking out on the beach during a ‘full moon party. ’

 ---|---|